Ethan-Gardner/Caesar-Cipher/README.md

 **Line 4:** `if (isupper(text[i]))`

 This condition checks if the current character at index `i` in the `text` string is an uppercase letter.

+**Line 5:** `result += char(int(text[i] + s - 'A') % 26 + 'A');`

+If the character is uppercase, this line performs the encryption process for uppercase letters.
+It shifts the character by the value of s, wraps around if needed (using modulo 26), and converts it back to a character.
+The result is then appended to the result string.

+**Line 6:** `else result += char(int(text[i] + s - 'a') % 26 + 'a');`

+If the character is not uppercase (i.e., it is lowercase), this line performs the encryption process for lowercase letters.
+Similar to the uppercase case, it shifts the character by s, wraps around if needed, and converts it back to a character.
+The result is then appended to the result string.

+**Line 8:** `return result;`

+After processing all characters in the input text, the function returns the final encrypted string stored in the result variable.